andresebr/kumodd/README.md

     file is deleted.

     If there is no local browser, kumod prints the URL.
-Copy the URL and paste it into a browser to perform the approval.
-After you approve, the web page will show an access token.
+Copy the URL and paste it into a browser.
+Login to the cloud account.
+It will ask for approval of the web app.
+Click "Approve".
+After clicking approve, the web page will show an access token.
 Kumodd will be waiting for input.
 Copy and paste that token into kumodd and press enter.
 Kumod then saves the token in config/gdrive.dat, for later use.

 ### Usage